Source (game engine): Hammer Editor

 The Hammer Editor, the engine's official level editor, uses rendering and compiling tools included in the SDK to create maps using the binary space partitioning (BSP) method.
 Level geometry is created with 3D polygons called brushes; each face can be assigned a texture which also defines the properties of the surface such as the sounds used for footsteps.
 Faces can also be converted into a displacement allowing for more natural shapes such as hills to be created.

 Scenery objects or complex geometry can be imported as separate 3D models from the game directory.
 These models can also be used as physics objects or interactive props.
 The editor also features an in-depth logic I/O system that can be used to create complex interactive elements.
 Signals to trigger different responses or change the state of an entity can be sent between entities such as buttons, NPCs, intangible trigger brushes, and map props.

 Source Dedicated Server

 The Source Dedicated Server (SRCDS) is a standalone launcher for the Source engine that runs multiplayer game sessions without requiring a client.
 It can be launched through Windows or Linux and can allow for custom levels and assets.
 Most third-party servers additionally run Metamod:Source and SourceMod, which together provide a framework on top of SRCDS for custom modification of gameplay on existing titles.

 Source Filmmaker

-The Source Filmmaker (SFM) is a video capture and editing application that works from within the Source engine.
+Source Filmmaker (SFM) is a 3D animation application that was built from within the Source engine.
 Developed by Valve, the tool was originally used to create movies for Day of Defeat: Source and Team Fortress 2.
 It was also used to create some trailers for Source Engine games.
-The software was released to the public in 2012.
+SFM was released to the public in 2012.